bodias/machine-learning/projects/capstone/capstone_proposal_template.md

 August, 2018

 ## Proposal
 Financial data is growing exponentially, helping institutions to improve their relationships with customers, offering tailor made products and reducing the overall risk of a credit operation.
-Kaggle offers a great oportunity to make good use of machine learning techniques to address a real world problem in a financial institution which borrows money to people that are currently underserved with loans.
-The main goal of the Kaggle challenge named [Home Credit Default Risk](https://www.kaggle.com/c/home-credit-default-risk) sponsored by Home Credit Group, is to makes use of a variety of alternative data to predict their clients' repayment abilities.
+Kaggle offers a great opportunity to make good use of machine learning techniques to address a real world problem in a financial institution which borrows money to people that are currently underserved with loans.
+The main goal of the Kaggle challenge named [Home Credit Default Risk](https://www.kaggle.com/c/home-credit-default-risk) sponsored by Home Credit Group, is to make use of a variety of alternative data to predict their clients' repayment abilities.

 This project will try to answer the main challenge question, "Can you predict how capable each applicant is of repaying a loan?" with a decent accuracy, taking into account the results of others challege's applicants.
 All the data needed to develop the solution is available on Kaggle.